Huzaifa-Asif/arena-vendor-management-api/README.md

 - Arena creation with pickup slots
 - Vendor registration and menu management
 - Vendor-slot assignment with conflict prevention
+- Pagination for arena vendor listing
+- Centralized error handling and validation
-- Swagger documentation available at `/`
+- Swagger documentation at `/`
+- Jest tests with Supertest for API routes

+---

 ## Tech Stack

-- Node.js
-- Express.js
+- Node.js, Express.js
 - MongoDB (Mongoose)
-- JWT Auth
+- JWT for Auth
-- Swagger for API docs
+- Swagger for API Docs
+- Joi for Validation
+- Helmet, xss-clean, mongo-sanitize, rate-limit for Security
+- Jest + Supertest for Testing

+---

 ## Getting Started